Walnux/ArrowDocuments/TopDown.md

 In order to make cloud simple.
 The Application Central design philosophy is used by Arrow.
 Before introduce this philosophy, let us start from the System Centrial solution.

+## System central solution
-Most of the applications running on Cloud evolved from the Personal Computer and Physical Server era when the full software system including Operating System Middleware libraris, tools, services as well as applications ever runs on physical servers are packaged into images and migrated to run on Virtual Machines.
+Most of the applications running on Cloud evolved from the Personal Computer and Physical Server era when the full feature Operating System(OS) including OS Kernel, Middleware, libraris, tools, OS services has to be installed before the applications can run on it.

-We know, the goal for users to buy the physial servers or rent the virtual machines is to run the applicaiton.
-However, in order to run application, they have to install the Full feature Operating System on the machine (physical server or virtual machine), and then install the middleware, libraries services and tools and then can install and run the application on it.
-Obvisouly, OS only uses part of resources provided by the machine, middleware/services/libraries only uses part of resources provided by OS, and applicaiton only uses part of resources provicded by middleware/services/libraries.
-System centralized solution has to provide a full feature system to support all the possible applications.
-Each this kind of system is a pyramid as showed in below figure.
-And on cloud, there runs independant huge numbe of pyramids.
+In order to provide the conherent running environement for the applications running on cloud.
+The full feature OS which also be called guest system must be packaged with these applications and then deploy and run on the Cloud infrastructure.
+People normally call the package running on cloud as cloud workload.
+Obviously these workloads are basing on the guest system. it is the system cential solution.
+From below diagram, we can simply understand a system central workload as a pyramid since each layer only uses part resources of the layer it is based on.
+![BottomUp](/images/BottomUp.jpg?raw=true "BottomUp")

+## The problems of system central solution
-Although the full feature guest system provides the conherent running environemnt for applications and developers, it brings a lot of problems.
+Although the full feature guest system provides not only the conherent running environemnt for applications but also tools for the developers, it brings a lot of problems.

 - Wasting resources - Since only part of the system resources are really needed by the application.
-- Security - The extra system software components increases the number of attacking interfaces; They also can be used to reinforce an attack by malicous applications more easily; The potential security hole in the extra compoments are inherited.
+- Security issues - The extra system software components increases the number of attacking interfaces; They also can be used to reinforce an attack by malicous applications more easily; The potential security hole in the extra compoments are inherited.
+- Be difficult to do the security update - Firstly, tt is not easy to locate and fix a security problem from the system scope.
+Secondly, the mechanism to do the security update on a system is complicated.
 - Big package size - obviousely, it leads a big package size.
-- Not easy to share software among packages - Actually, a lot of same set of sofwares are repeatly included into different systems.
+- Be difficult to share the same software among systems - Actually, the same set of sofwares are repeatly packaged into different guest systems running on cloud.
 That wastes the overall cloud resource.
-- latency - It is not easy to reduce the latency to deploy and run the big packages.
+- Long Latency - It impactes the latency to deploy and run the big size of full feature system.
-- Efforts to team cooperation - Quite often, serveral applications run in the same guest system.
+- Low efficiency of team cooperation - Users tend to package serveral applications and run them in the same guest system.
 These applciations may come from diffrernt owners in the same team or orgnization.
-Any modification of the system like configuration, software version influnces the others.
-Even worse, the crash of the system from one application may influce all the other applications.
+Any modification of the system like configuration, software version from one application may influnce the other applications on the same guest system.
+Even worse, the crash of the system caused by one application influces all the other applications on the same guest system.
+That influence the team or orgniztion working efficiency.
-- Not easy to do security update - The mechanism to do the security update to a system is complicated.
 - Increasing Operation burden - The big and complicated system packages is not easy to be managed and orchestared.

-Obviously, a lot of resources are wasted.
-Although Container can package a single application, most of workloads in containers are actually ported from the virtual machine System Centrialized image.
-![BottomUp](/images/BottomUp.jpg?raw=true "BottomUp")
+## Application central philosophy
 Application centrialized philosophy starts from the application.
 Only the components that are needed by the specific applicaiton is inlcuded all the other components should be removed.

 In Arrow, the staticly linked application only includes the libaries the application needs; And directly combined with the tailored kernel.
 The rootfs which containing the shell, Dynamical libraris, tools, and services are all removed.
 Logially, the kernel is part of the application.
 Lightweight Virutal Machine only includes the minimal resources needed to run the application.